 “Okay,” he says again and tears himself away to see to Munroe.

-Buffy’s gone by the time he gets his crew cleaned up and bedded down.
-For years, he dreams of washing dried blood off her belly, their soapy hands entangled, the baby turning beneath them.
+Buffy’s gone by the time he gets his people cleaned up and bedded down.
+For years afterward, he dreams of washing dried blood off her belly, their soapy hands entangled, the baby turning beneath them.

-Buffy’s swept up in Angel’s wake when he grabs up her hand as he strides by her.
+Buffy’s swept into Angel’s wake when he grabs up her hand as he strides by her.
 His hand is hard and cool, like the relief flooding through her, dousing her fear for him.
-He reaches for her small duffle without stopping and slings the strap over his head and arm, so it nestles against his.
+As they walk, he reaches for her small duffle without stopping and slings the strap over his head and arm, so it nestles against his.

 “What happened?” she asks.